mmhlego/SE-Project-Backend/README.md

 ```bash
 dotnet run
 ```
+- Or you can easily open project with visual studio editor and build and run the project.

-_Not that the frontend server runs on localhost:3000 and backend server runs on localhost:5000_
+_Note that the frontend server runs on localhost:3000 and backend server runs on localhost:5000_

 ## Other Resources